Get a Boost from Comments and Critiques

 This approach can work miracles for a struggling writer.
-No matter what their level of experience is, whether you are just starting or have already published several novels.
+No matter their level of experience, whether you are just starting or have already published several novels.
 Are you ready to gain a new appreciation for the writing process and network with your fellow writers on Angie’s Diary?
 It can help you get a fresh perspective on your writing.

 Receive but Be Prepared to Give

 Don’t expect your fellow authors to overwhelm you with comments on your first post.
 Of course, it does happen, even regularly – but instead, start giving feedback on the work other writers have posted, as they will almost certainly reciprocate.
 This type of engagement is an essential aspect of this magazine.

 Of course, you do.
 Just as you can spot strong and weak points in your work at hand, you can point out the same in other people’s work.
 In fact, by reading work from other writers, you can help develop a sense of what works and what doesn’t.
 Developing that sense will help you to improve your writing skills along the way.